github/training-kit/foundations/index.md

 ## Touring content versioning on GitHub

-Become acquainted with the **GitHub Web Flow** and GitHub interface that provides robust Git version control actions  through a web browser.
+Explore the GitHub Web Flow and GitHub interface that provides robust Git version control actions all through a web browser.

 ---